Purdue-CS193/homework-0-VaibhavCharan/index.md

 # Vaibhav's First CS193 Homework

-- I like CS193 because its taught by students.
+- I like CS193 because it's taught by students.
 - I enjoy the useful tips given to me during this class.
 - I like the classroom.